961853266hyt/ST8601-final-project/README.md

  A Framework for Device–to–Device  Augmented Reality Social Networksummarize

- The article defined two roles in an Augmented Reality Social Network (ARSN): promulgator and recipient.
+ They[2] defined two roles in an Augmented Reality Social Network (ARSN): promulgator and recipient.
 It implemented the prototype on Android smartphones.
 To realize these functions, the most essential parts of the system are the Image Processing and the Dissemination Protocol.In this work, they designed and implemented Talk2Me, the first, to the best of our knowledge, distributed social network framework based on real–time augmented reality.
 Using Talk2Me, people can disseminate and receive information from people physically nearby in D2D fashion, and then view the information in an augmented reality way.
-Talk2Me provides a seamless information–sharing channel that we believe will encourage social interactions

 #### 3. Solution Design